FIVE MOST SURPRISING FINDS

 Top 5 Solutions That Are Already Working

 1. NMAAHC — Smithsonian (Washington, D.C.).
-The National Museum of African American History and Culture has welcomed over 10 million visitors since opening in 2016.
-About 1.5 million visited in its first year.
-The $540 million institution houses over 36,000 artifacts and has won numerous awards.
-Visitors come from all 50 states and nearly 200 countries.
-Robert Smalls’s story is the kind of documented agency that belongs at the center of such an institution.
-It is evidence, not just inspiration.
+Since its 2016 opening the National Museum of African American History and Culture has welcomed over 10 million visitors, with about 1.5 million arriving in that first year.
+Over 36,000 artifacts fill the $540 million institution, which has earned numerous awards while drawing guests from all 50 states and nearly 200 countries.
+Robert Smalls’s story represents the sort of documented agency that deserves a central place in such an institution — evidence rather than mere inspiration.
 (Smithsonian, 2025; NMAAHC Anniversary, 2025)

 2. Zinn Education Project (Nationwide).
-This nonprofit provides free lesson plans on underrepresented figures to K–12 teachers.
-Over 175,000 teachers have registered.
-Enrollment grows by about 10,000 each year.
-Nearly 25% of teachers surveyed by the American Historical Association reported using Zinn resources.
-The project’s partnership with McComb, Mississippi, ended decades of local silence on civil rights history.
+Free lesson plans on underrepresented figures go out from this nonprofit to K–12 teachers across the country.
+Registration has passed 175,000, with roughly 10,000 new users signing up annually.
+The American Historical Association found that nearly 25% of teachers in its survey turn to Zinn resources; the project’s work with McComb, Mississippi, finally broke long-standing local silence around civil rights history.
 A classroom where Robert Smalls is taught is a changed classroom.
 (Zinn Education Project; American Historical Association, 2024)

 3. Freedmen’s Bureau Records Digitization (National Archives).
-The Smithsonian and FamilySearch digitized the primary federal records of formerly enslaved Americans.
-They made 1.8 million names searchable online.
-Volunteers transcribed 1.7 million images.
-About 25,000 people participated in a single year.
-These records document the lives of formerly enslaved Americans.
-Without this project, millions of names would remain buried in unreadable archives.
+The Smithsonian and FamilySearch digitized the primary federal records of formerly enslaved Americans and placed 1.8 million names online for searching.
+Volunteers transcribed 1.7 million images, with roughly 25,000 people taking part in a single year.
+Without this project millions of those names would remain buried in unreadable archives.
 (NMAAHC/Smithsonian, 2024; FamilySearch, 2024)

 4. African American Cultural Heritage Action Fund (Nationwide).
-This is the largest U.S. program dedicated to preserving Black history sites.
-It has invested over $50 million since 2018.
-It has raised more than $150 million.
-It has funded over 300 preservation projects.
-The fund protects the physical places where Black Americans exercised agency.
-These are the churches, schools, and meeting halls that Reconstruction-era leaders built with their own hands.
+This program stands as the largest in the U.S. for preserving Black history sites.
+Since 2018, investments have exceeded $50 million while more than $150 million has been raised to support over 300 preservation projects.
+The fund protects the physical places where Black Americans exercised agency — the churches, schools, and meeting halls that Reconstruction-era leaders built with their own hands.
 (National Trust for Historic Preservation, 2025)

 5. EJI Community Remembrance Project (Montgomery, AL).
-Bryan Stevenson’s Equal Justice Initiative documented about 6,500 racial terror lynchings.
-It installed over 80 historical markers at lynching sites.
-The project collected soil from over 400 murder sites.
+Bryan Stevenson’s Equal Justice Initiative has documented about 6,500 racial terror lynchings.
+The organization installed over 80 historical markers at lynching sites and collected soil from over 400 murder sites.
 More than one million visitors passed through the National Memorial for Peace and Justice in its first two years.
-The violence that ended Reconstruction was not abstract.
-The EJI makes it concrete and impossible to forget.
+The violence that ended Reconstruction was never abstract; EJI renders it concrete and impossible to forget.
 (EJI, 2025; Lynching in America Report, 2020)

 The Bottom Line